 Although the use of artificial intelligence in healthcare is just gathering momentum, an increasing number of caregivers are arriving at the understanding that the role of AI in healthcare will soon become critical.

-We suggest that healthcare providers implement AI as soon as possible to gain the competitive edge.
+We suggest that healthcare providers implement AI as soon as possible to gain a competitive edge.
 However, the safety and quality of software is the prerequisite, especially when it comes to healthcare, which is why companies should choose a reliable and experienced software development partner.